 - North Royalton, Ohio

 Ed. note: Hi Walt.
-Since the chemical you are proposing is not copper sulphate, please provide a link to the MSDS so Mike M and the other visitors to this technical education site can learn what it is rather than that it's not copper sulphate :-)
+This site is for technical education, not comment spam.
+Please provide a link to the MSDS so Mike M and the other visitors seeking technical education site can learn what it is rather than that it's not copper sulphate :-)

 March 26, 2009